 Administrators can use AWS JSON policies to state who has access to what.
 That means, which principal can perform actions on what resources and under what conditions.

 They also can’t perform tasks using AWS CLI, AWS API, AWS management console.
-IAM controllers must create IAM policies that grant users and permission to perform certain API operations on the specific resources they need.
+IAM controllers must create IAM policies that grant users permission to perform certain API operations on the specific resources they need.

 IAM users and groups

-- Access to AWS is provided through IAM user that is bound by certain permission for a single person or an application.
+- Access to AWS is provided through an IAM user that is bound by certain permission for a single person or an application.